OrdinaryMagician/SWWMZ/WEAPONS.md

 Secondary fire is absurdly spammier.
 There is practically no hope for anything that gets caught under fire.

-This weapon also has the potential of frying the engine.
+This weapon also has the potential of frying the engine, and send you flying.

 #### Neutralizer, replaces Minigun